dw/sortedfile/docs/index.rst

 processes to occur out of order, although depending on the granularity of the key this may not be a problem.

+Another use is when dealing with many small objects (e.g. small strings or lists of integers) that can be conveniently serialized in-order to a ``StringIO``.
+Doing so would reduce in-memory overhead while still allowing fast access, potentially permitting a job to complete that may otherwise not fit in RAM.

 Improvements
 ++++++++++++